Eloísa Díaz: Career

 Díaz began working at San Borja Hospital in January 1891.
 She worked as a teacher and physician in Escuela Normal from 1889 until 1897.
 Díaz became the School Medic Supervisor of Santiago in 1898, and was promoted to School Medic Supervisor of Chile.
 Díaz held this position for more than 30 years.
 As a philanthropist, Díaz founded several kindergartens, polyclinics for the poor, and school camps.

 In 1910, Díaz participated in the Hygiene and Medicine International Scientific Congress in Buenos Aires, where she was named "Illustrious Woman of America".
 Díaz was named Director of the School Medical Service of Chile in 1911, where she implemented school breakfasts and mass vaccination of students, as well as campaigns to combat alcoholism, rickets and tuberculosis.

 In 1919, together with Celinda Arregui, Beatriz Letelier, Hayra Guerrero de Sommerville, Isaura Dinator, Juana de Aguirre Cerda, Carmela de Laso, and Fresia Escobar, among others, she founded the National Council of Women of Chile "which actively participated in the defense of women's rights".

 Díaz retired in 1925.
 In 1950, she was taken ill and admitted to the San Vicente de Paúl Hospital, where she died at the age of 84.

 Tribute

-La Florida “Dra.
-Eloísa Díaz Insunza” Hospital is inaugurated in November 2013.
+La Florida "Dra.
+Eloísa Díaz Insunza" Hospital was inaugurated in November 2013.

 On 25 June 2018, a Google Doodle celebrated her 152nd birthday.